-Novice Benchmark Interpersonal Listening/Speaking or Signing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
-This is my goal. l can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
-How can I exchange information and ideas in conversations?
+Novice Benchmark Interpersonal Listening/Speaking or Signing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and uq This is my goal. l can do this with help.
+I can do this consistently. have provided evidence to demonstrate this. everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
+This i l can do t l can do th I have pr to dem How can I exchange information and ideas in conversations?
 I can request and provide information by asking and answering practiced and some original questions on familiar and everyday topics, using simple sentences most of the time.
-Examples I can I can exchange information about things to do in my town.
-I can exchange information about which classes are harder or easier than others and why.
-I can ask and respond to some simple questions about an infographic.
-I can contribute to a conversation about a story by identifying who, what, where and when.
-I can ask and answer questions about a job opening. x How can I meet my needs in conversations?
+Examples I can 1 How can I meet my needs in conversations?
 I can interact with others to meet my basic needs related to routine everyday activities, using simple sentences and questions most of the time.
 Examples I can I can ask for directions when I'm lost.
 I can interact with a partner to plan who will do what for an upcoming project and when.
 I can exchange advice to choose an outfit for an event.
 I can confirm with my partner the time, place and reason for a meeting.
-I can interact with a partner to decide whether to cancel an event given the weather forecast.
-X How can I express and react to preferences and opinions in conversations?
-I can express, ask about, and react to preferences, feelings or opinions on familiar topics, using simple sentences most of the time and asking questions to keep the conversation on topic.
+I can interact with a partner to decide whether to cancel an event given the weather forecast 1 t.
+How can I express and react to preferences and opinions in conversations?
+1 I can express, ask about, and react to preferences, feelings or opinions on familiar topics, using simple sentences most of the time and asking questions to keep the conversation on topic.
 Examples I can I can exchange recommendations about the best apps for different purposes.
 I can interact with friends to identify the kinds of photos I think are appropriate to post on social media.
 I can compare schedules with a friend to identify who has a harder week ahead.
 I can exchange opinions about my school's cafeteria food.
-I can exchange with others some ideas about ways to stay healthy. x
+I can exchange with others some ideas about ways to stay healthy.
+1 s